pvaladez/petervaladez.com/content/posts/my-journey-into-the-gatsbyverse.md

 ![https://www.voorhoede.nl/en/blog/why-our-website-is-faster-than-yours/](/content/images/voohoede-faster.jpg)

-I then tested [ghost](https://ghost.org/) with a local instance, but the thought of needing to configure and maintain a nodeJS web server felt like a bit more than I wanted to take on.
+I then tested [ghost](https://ghost.org/) with a local instance, but the thought of needing to configure and maintain a Node.js web server felt like a bit more than I wanted to take on.
 The next step was to start looking at the various static site generators that were available.
 From the start I liked Gatsby because it used Node.js.